 In some cases, abandonment will be obvious.
 If the lease or rental agreement has been terminated and you have regained possession of the unit, you can consider anything left behind to be abandoned.
 (Va.
 Code Ann. § 55.1-1254.)
 For example, when the lease or rental agreement has ended and the tenant has left the keys behind, it’s probably safe to assume that the tenant doesn’t intend to return to retrieve any remaining items.

-Sometimes, though, it can be difficult to determine whether the tenant has actually moved out of the rental unit.
-Hopefully your lease or rental agreement requires the tenant to give you notice of an extended absence (7 days or more).
-(If your lease does not include a provision such as this, you might want to consider adding it in future leases.)
-If the tenant has not given you notice of an extended absence and you can’t tell if the tenant has moved out, then you can post a written seven-day notice at the rental unit.
-This notice must inform the tenant that the tenant has seven days to contact you to let you know if the tenant is still living at the rental unit.
-If you don’t hear from the tenant within seven days, then you can consider the rental unit and any personal items left behind to be abandoned (see Va.
-Code Ann. § 55-248.33).
+Sometimes it can be difficult to determine if tenants have moved out of the rental unit, or are simply traveling.
+Hopefully, your lease or rental agreement requires the tenants to notify you of an extended absence (7 days or more).
+(If not, you might want to consider writing it into future leases and rental agreements.)
+If you didn’t receive notice of an extended absence and you think the tenants have moved out, you can post a written notice at the rental unit.
+This notice must inform the tenants that they have seven days to contact you to let you know they’re still living there.
+If, after seven days, you don’t hear from the tenants or otherwise learn that they intend to return to the unit, you can consider the tenancy terminated and assume that any remaining personal items have been abandoned.
+(Va.
+Code Ann. §§ 55.1-1202 and 55.1-1249.)

 All of these notices must be written and contain the following information:

 The notice can be either hand-delivered or mailed to the tenant at the tenant’s last known address (which might be the rental unit).
 You can send the notice electronically if allowed under your lease or rental agreement.
 Be sure to retain proof of delivery no matter what method you use.
 (Va.
 Code Ann. § 55.1-1202.)